Endura Flap Dog Door for Walls Installation Video

-Now that the assembly that holds the flap have been removed, look at the side for a metal rod at the top of the frame.
+Now that the assembly that holds the flap has been removed look at the side for a metal rod at the top of the frame.
 This is the rod that the flap hangs on.
 It may, or may not, have small circular metal retaining rings at the end of the rod.
 If it does, remove the rings by forcing them off with a flathead screwdriver, you only need to remove one.
 You can then push the rod through the frame until it comes out on the other side.
 You can now remove the flap.

 Make sure that the magnets line up.
 Guide the rod back through the flap and frame.
-If you did have retaining rings, push the new ones on by holding one side of the rod in place with a pen while pushing the ring on with your finger.
+If you did have retaining rings, push the new ones on by holding one side of the rod in place with a pen while pushing the collar on with your finger.
 Each side only needs one ring.
-Make sure that before pushing on the retaining ring that you put the rings on a flap surface to double check which side the teeth are facing.
+Make sure that before pushing on the retaining ring that you put the rings on a flap surface to double-check which side the teeth are facing.
 The teeth should be bent out and facing away from the flap when installed.
 If they are put on backwards, they can fall off and cause the flap rods to gradually fall out.

-The flap is now installed and you can reinstall the assembly into your door or wall.
-When installing, make sure that you tighten the screws until the weatherstripping compresses and the pet door touches the door or wall.
+The flap is now installed, and you can reinstall the assembly into your door or wall.
+When installing, make sure that you tighten the screws until the weatherstripping compresses, and the pet door touches the door or wall.
 Do not overtighten.

-Once the pet door is back in place, hammer the hole covers into the frame using a non metal tool.
+Once the pet door is back in place, hammer the hole covers into the frame using a non-metal tool.
 Make sure that after the pet door is in place, that you reseal it properly to prevent any weather damage.